Does Harvard have e-books that I can download and read with an e-reader?

 The full downloads will function as digital “loans” for a 14-day period, and the files will expire once the loan period ends.
 These full downloads will not work on Kindles; they will work on iPads or iPhones, with a specific app and a few additional installation steps.

 The Library also has an e-reader program.
 You can't download the books, but we've pre-loaded Kindles and Nooks with 50 popular titles like Steve Jobs by Walter Isaacson, A Game of Thrones by George R.R.
 Martin, Salvage the Bones by Jesmyn Ward and Cleopatra by Stacy Schiff.
-You can find them in Hollis by searching keyword "ereader;" or you can view a list of all the titles here.
+You can find them in Hollis by searching keyword " Harvard Library e-reader collection."
 The devices will circulate from participating libraries (Cabot, Countway, Divinity, Kennedy and Lamont) with a loan period of 28 days.
 Ask for them at the Circulation desks.

 Harvard affiliates can download e-books through public libraries that are part of the Minuteman Library Network;you can view available titles here.
 Click on the "Complete List" link in the upper right-hand corner.
 A local library card is required.
 Their Digital Help page is very useful to get you started.
 You may also be interested in MIT's E-Reading FAQ.